microsoft/devops-for-windows-apps/README.md

 Creating channels for the application is a powerful way to allow side-by-side installations of different releases.

 ### Signing
-Avoid submitting certificates to the repo if at all possible, and git ignores them by default.
+Avoid submitting certificates to the repo if at all possible.
+Git ignores them by default.
 To manage the safe handling of sensitive files like certificates, we can take advantage of [GitHub secrets](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/creating-and-using-encrypted-secrets), which allow you to store sensitive information in the repository.

-First, generate a .pfx in the Windows Application Packaging Project or add an existing .pfx to the project.
-Then, to take advantage of this feature, we first use PowerShell to encode the .pfx file using Base64 encoding.
+First, generate a signing certificate in the Windows Application Packaging Project or add an existing signing certificate to the project.
+Then, to take advantage of this feature, we use PowerShell to encode the .pfx file using Base64 encoding.

 `$fileContentBytes = Get-Content '.\SigningCertificate.pfx' -Encoding Byte [System.Convert]::ToBase64String($fileContentBytes) | Out-File `SigningCertificate_Encoded.txt'`

-To [add a secret to your workflow](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/virtual-environments-for-github-hosted-runners#creating-and-using-secrets-encrypted-variables), navigate to Settings -> Secrets.
+Next, we add the encoded certificate to our repo as a GitHub secret.
+[Add a secret to your workflow.](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/virtual-environments-for-github-hosted-runners#creating-and-using-secrets-encrypted-variables)

 In our workflow, we add a step to decode the secret, save the .pfx to the build agent, and package the Windows Application Packaging project.